Vermont Law School offers a robust program for students interested in a career in criminal law, including the option to pursue a

 This is a field rich with job opportunities: there are prosecutor and defender positions in every state, county and city as well as at the federal level, for a total of tens of thousands of jobs across the U.S.

 In addition to access to faculty expertise, students have the opportunity to participate in and organize conferences.
-Recently, students attended an event on innovative criminal justice practices in Vermont, which attracted Vermont Gov. Peter Shumlin, Supreme Court Chief Justice Paul Reiber, Attorney General William Sorrell, and other leaders in the Vermont legal community (see below).
+Recently, students attended an event on innovative criminal justice practices in Vermont that was attended by Vermont Governor Peter Shumlin, Supreme Court Chief Justice Paul Reiber, Attorney General William Sorrell, and other leaders in the Vermont legal community (see below).

 Finally, through the Criminal Law Clinic, students interested in criminal law have the chance to participate in a seminar taught by a prosecutor and two defense attorneys, all three of whom are leading practitioners in the Vermont criminal law bar and members of the VLS criminal law faculty.
 Students enrolled in the seminar attend class once a week for two hours and then work on real criminal cases under the direct supervision of Vermont law faculty.